AdobeDocs/experience-platform.en/help/sources/tutorials/api/update.md

 ## Look up connection details

 The first step in updating your connection is to retrieve its details using your connection ID.
-To retrieve your connection's current details, make a GET request to the [!DNL Flow Service] API while providing the connection ID, of the connection you want to update.
+To retrieve your connection's current details make a GET request to the [!DNL Flow Service] API while providing the connection ID, of the connection you want to update.

 **API format**